Eurofins-Hackathon/Copilot-Bootcamp/FoundationsOfCopilot/README.md

 Explore advanced functionalities of code autocompletion and suggestions to streamline your coding process and enhance productivity.

 #### Providing Code Suggestions
 1. Open a new file and set it to C# mode (e.g., create a file `Example.cs`).
 1. Start typing a method.
 For example, type `public int CalculateSum(int a, int b) {`.
 1. GitHub Copilot might suggest:
     ```csharp
     public int CalculateSum(int a, int b) {
         return a + b;
     }
     ```
 1. Accept the suggestion with Tab or modify as needed.

-- Using Auto Completions for Common Tasks
-  - Step 1: Integrate auto-completion tools in your IDE
-  - Step 2: Customize settings for task-specific completions

 #### Using Auto Completions for Common Tasks